sjmitch-git/fluidui/README.md

 npm install @smitch/fluid@^3
 ```

+### Supported stacks & compatibility matrix

+Use the table below to pick the Fluid major line that matches your app's React / Next.js and
+Tailwind versions.
+This helps avoid peer dependency conflicts.

+- Fluid v4.x (current):

+  - React: 19.x
+  - Next.js: 15.x
+  - Tailwind: 3.x
+  - Install: `npm install @smitch/fluid`

+- Fluid v3.x:
+  - React: 18.x
+  - Next.js: 14.x (and other releases built on React 18)
+  - Tailwind: 3.x
+  - Install: `npm install @smitch/fluid@^3`

+### Node / environment

+- Recommended Node: use an LTS release (Node 18/20+ recommended depending on your Next version).
+- Use `npm ci` in CI/CD for deterministic installs (it uses the lockfile).

+### Release & upgrade notes

+- When upgrading Fluid across a major version, follow the changelog and test components in a staging
+  environment.
+Major versions may contain breaking changes (React or Next API changes).
+- Tailwind: all current Fluid releases are built against Tailwind v3.
+When Fluid reaches v5 we plan
+  to migrate to Tailwind v4; migration notes will be published then.

+### Troubleshooting

+- If you see duplicate React warnings after installing Fluid into an app, run `npm ls react` in the
+  app to locate version conflicts.
+Ensure your app provides `react` and `react-dom` that satisfy the
+  Fluid `peerDependencies`.
+- If a feature (charts, maps) fails because a peer package is missing, install the optional peers
+  indicated in the Peer dependencies section (e.g., `chart.js`, `react-chartjs-2`, `leaflet`).

 ## Peer dependencies

 Fluid is a component library and expects the host app to provide framework/runtime dependencies.